-This document describes using Cloud Data Loss Prevention (Cloud DLP) to mitigate the risk of exposing sensitive data stored in Google Cloud databases to users, and yet still let them query meaningful data.
+This document describes using Sensitive Data Protection to mitigate the risk of exposing sensitive data stored in Google Cloud databases to users, and yet still let them query meaningful data.

 Sensitive data can exist across your enterprise.
 Data that is collected, processed, and shared can contain information such as personally identifiable information (PII) that is subject to external and internal policies or regulations.
 In addition to proper security controls to restrict access to sensitive data, you can also use these techniques to help protect the data in use.
 De-identification helps to strike a balance between utility and privacy of data by using techniques such as data masking, bucketing, and tokenization.

 Tokenization substitutes sensitive data with surrogate values called tokens, which represent the original (raw) sensitive value when the data is queried or viewed.
 This process is sometimes referred to as pseudonymization or surrogate replacement.
 The concept of tokenization is widely used in industries such as finance and healthcare, to help lower the risk of data in use, reduce compliance scope, and minimize sensitive data being exposed to people or systems that don't need it.